dailybruin/meow/readme.md

 [`localhost:5000/manage/`](http://localhost:5000/manage/).
 Ensure that you're logged in to the Twitter account you wish to post to or else you might end up posting to your personal Twitter!
 Click "Connect with Twitter" and then "Authorize app."
-When prompted to "Choose a section," select the one you created in step 9.
+When prompted to "Choose a section," select `Test`.
 After clicking "Connect," you can begin sending meow posts Twitter.

 ### 5. Send a Post!